-Between June 17, 2022 and June 19, 2022, the Company received notices of conversion from the holders of the Company's Amended and Restated Debentures, requesting conversions in the aggregate of \$7.0 million, representing the entirety of the outstanding balance thereof.
-In satisfaction of the notices of conversion, the Company issued, in the aggregate, 70,000,000 Series 1 Convertible Preferred Shares, described further in Note 9, to the Amended and Restated Debenture holders in accordance with the terms of the Amended and Restated Debentures and made cash payments to settle accrued interest through the conversion dates in the amount of \$17,069.
+In June 2022, the Company received notices of conversion from the holders of the Company's Amended and Restated Debentures, requesting conversions in the aggregate of \$7.0 million, representing the entirety of the outstanding balance thereof.
+In satisfaction of the notices of conversion, the Company issued 70,000,000 Series 1 Convertible Preferred Shares, described further in Note 9, to the Amended and Restated Debenture holders in accordance with the terms of the Amended and Restated Debentures and made cash payments to settle accrued interest of \$17,069.

 The Company recognized the redemption as an extinguishment of the outstanding debt and the related derivative, which required a remeasurement of the derivative liability as of June 19, 2022.
-The derivative liability at June 19, 2022 was valued at \$2,741,058 using a scenario-based valuation method using a Monte Carlo simulation model, volatility of 87%, a risk-free interest rate of 2.94% and a selected debt yield of 27.2%.
+The derivative liability at June 19, 2022 was valued at \$2,741,058 using a scenario-based valuation method using a Monte Carlo ("Monte Carlo") simulation model, volatility of 87%, a risk-free interest rate of 2.94% and a selected debt yield of 27.2%.
 On June 19, 2022, following the remeasurement of the derivative liability, the Company recognized a gain from the change in fair value of the derivative liability of \$892,753 during the three months ended June 30, 2022.
-The total gain recognized on the change in fair value of the derivative liability was \$2,643,123 during the six months ended June 30, 2022.
+The total gain recognized on the change in fair value of the derivative liability was \$2,643,123 during the nine months ended September 30, 2022.
 The extinguishment of the convertible notes was accounted for as follows:

-J une 19, 2022 Carrying value of convertible debt net of issuance costs and debt discount (includes amortization of debt discount of \$17,212 from April 1, 2022 to June 19, 2022) \$ 4,166,363 Derivative liability remeasured as of June 19, 2022 2,741,058 Total liabilities extinguished on conversion 6,907,421 Fair value of Series 1 Convertible Preferred Shares recorded to additional paid-in-capital 5,600,000 Gain on extinguishment of convertible debt and derivative liability \$ 1,307,421
+June 19, 2022 Carrying value of convertible debt net of issuance costs and debt discount (includes amortization of debt discount of \$117,212 from April 1, 2022 to June 19, 2022) \$ 4,166,363 Derivative liability remeasured as of June 19, 2022 2,741,058 Total liabilities extinguished on conversion 6,907,421 Fair value of Series 1 Convertible Preferred Shares recorded to additional paid-in-capital 5,600,000 Gain on extinguishment of convertible debt and derivative liability \$ 1,307,421